Distributors and the comprehensive factorization system for internal groupoids: Internal distributors and the comprehensive factorization

-through the span associated with the distributor $T\otimes S$ coincides with its comprehensive factorization. \end{Lemma} \begin{proof} Let us describe this factorization explicitly.
-Since we are working with internal groupoids, the internal two sided discrete fibration associated with $T\otimes S$ is a mere discrete fibration, and the cited factorization can be represented as follows:
+We are ready to describe the functor $Q$ explicitly.
+For internal groupoids, the internal two-sided discrete fibration associated with $T\otimes S$ is just a discrete fibration, and the cited factorization can be represented as follows:

 where the downward directed squares on the right are pullbacks.
-The statement is proved if we show that the functor $(Q_1,Q_0)$ is final.
-By Proposition \ref{prop:Alan}, this amounts to $(Q_1,Q_0)$ being internally full and essentially surjective.
-Therefore, the proof of the lemma will be achieved through the proof of the following two claims.
+By Proposition \ref{prop:Alan}, $Q=(Q_1,Q_0)$ is final if and only if it is internally full and essentially surjective.
+Therefore, the proof of the proposition will be achieved through the proof of the following two claims. \endproof \claim The arrow